 - Private Institute Nefiks (Zavod Nefiks) promotes non-formal learning and the recognition of skills gained through non-formal learning activities.

 - The public Institute of the Republic of Slovenia for Vocational Education and Training (Center RS za poklicno izobraževanje) is the central Slovenian public institution dealing with development, research and counselling regarding vocational and technical education.
 The qualification standard for a youth worker (national vocational qualification) was adopted by the Expert Council of the Republic of Slovenia for Vocational Education and Training (for more information see Youth Wiki section 10.5 Youth workers).

 Distribution of responsibilities

-Youth councils of local communities are holders of youth work and youth policy, and furthermore are the entities of public interest in the youth sector at the local level.
+Youth councils of local communities areare responsible for the implementation of youth work and youth policy, and furthermore are the entities of public interest in the youth sector at the local level.
 Youth centres are seen as the main drivers of youth work at the local level.
-Level of support for youth work varies from municipality to municipality: in some local communities, there is a very high level of recognition and support for youth work (see also report on youth work in Slovenia).
+Level of support for youth work varies from municipality to municipality: in some local communities, there is a very high level of recognition and support for youth work (see also country report Working with young people: The value of youth work).
 Since most local communities do not have a youth office, the cooperation with local authorities and youth centres is very important.
 Main actors on the local level are:

 - The Youth Council of Local Communities (Mladinski sveti lokalnih skupnosti) is the umbrella association of youth organisations at the local level, which represents the interests of young people and youth organisations relation to municipal authorities and all other institutions.
 The Youth Council of Local Communities also organizes trainings and other community events for young people or youth organisations.